bwsw/cs-orm/README.md

 The library provides the convenient way of working with Apache CloudStack entities through the following mechanisms:
 1. Creating and retrieving the declared entities on/from Apache CloudStack server, such as users, accounts, virtual machines, tags.
 It based on the extensible request builders which simplify creating CloudStack requests.
-2. Base set of Apache CloudStack events, for retrieving their from Apache CloudStack messages.
+2. Base set of Apache CloudStack events to work with CloudStack Event Log (see [official documentation](http://docs.cloudstack.apache.org/projects/cloudstack-administration/en/4.9/events.html)).

 ## Install with SBT